envoyproxy/gateway/site/content/en/latest/tasks/extensibility/build-wasm-image.md

 **Note: you must execute `buildah copy` exactly once in order to end up having only one layer in produced images**

-4. Now, you can build a *compat* image and push it to your registry via `buildah commit` command
+4. Now, you can build an OCI image and push it to your registry via `buildah commit` command

 ```
 $ buildah commit mywasm docker://my-remote-registry/mywasm:0.1.0